eileenrmartin/eileenrmartin.github.io/index.md

 ## Computational Geoscience Seminar Announcement

-* I'm happy to be co-organizing this seminar series in winter quarter, Fridays 12:30-1:30 in Mitchell 350.
-Talks will highlight numerical methods for applications in Earth sciences, and should be interesting to both Earth scientists and the broader community of computational scientists.
-If you'd like credit (1 hr. pass/fail) register for EARTH 310, which counts for a seminar requirement for CompGeo ICME MS students.
-More info [here.](https://pangea.stanford.edu/programs/compgeo/computational-geosciences-seminar-earth-310)
+* We've wrapped up the winter quarter CompGeo seminar series.
+Thanks to everyone who participated!
+Let me know if you'd like to help organize this seminar series in the future.
+The 2018 speaker list can be found [here.](https://pangea.stanford.edu/programs/compgeo/computational-geosciences-seminar-earth-310)